projectexpert/pmis/note_to_change/README.rst

 Convert a note to a Change Request
 ==================================

 Introduces the button Change to CR on a note to give the possibility to change notes to CRs.
-That way notes can be launched in the project management workflow.
+That way notes can be launched in the project management workflow by giving to the manager the chance of personal planning before launching requests.

 Installation
 ============

 * The module automatically takes care of its dependencies and is ready for use after the installation

 Credits
 =======